iltommi/qdb-documentation/source/reference/qdbd.rst

 Partitions
 ----------

-A partition can be seen as a worker threads.
+A partition can be seen as a worker thread.
 The more partitions, the more work can be done in parallel.
-However if the number of partitions is too high relative to your server capabilities to actually do parallel work performance will decrease.
+However if the number of partitions is too high relative to your server capabilities to actually do parallel work, performance will decrease.

 quasardb is highly scalable and partitions do not interfere with each other.
 The daemon's scheduler will assign incoming requests to the partition with the least workload.